danf425/InSpec_Local/inspec_docker/README.md

 # inspec_docker

-Locally from A2 profiles:
+Run A2 profiles locally against docker containers:
-- To check things locally, establish communication with your A2 instance:
+- First establish communication with your A2 to gain access to profiles:
 `inspec compliance login https://danflores.chef-demo.com --user=admin --token=YOUR_TOKEN`
-- Run desired scan: `inspec exec compliance://admin/cis-docker-benchmark -t docker://e99f671a541a`
+- Run desired scan: `inspec exec compliance://admin/cis-centos7-level2-server -t docker://e99f671a541a`

-To report the data back into A2:
+- Run desired scan and report it to A2 (Modify docker_id and config.json file w/ your url and token):
+`inspec exec compliance://admin/cis-centos7-level2-server -t docker://d24a060af4b4 --config ./config.json`

+To run everything through Kitchen:
 - Modify the kitchen.yml `client.rb` section to reflect your `server.url` and `token`

+Running CIS Docker Benchmark:
+- The CIS Docker Benchmark runs against the host.
+Just ssh to it:
+`inspec exec compliance://admin/cis-docker-benchmark -t ssh://e99f671a541a`